-The sub-cloud model is run for a range of $n{\rm sub}$ (set to 20) initial parcel radii, linearly spaced from 200 m up to the diagnosed depth of the planetary boundary layer ( $z{\rm PBL}$ ).
+The subcloud model is run for n{sub} (set to 20) initial parcel radii, linearly spaced from 200 m up to the diagnosed depth of the planetary boundary layer (z{PBL}).
 Cloud base is determined by the first (i.e. smallest) of these to produce a cloud.
-If none of these parcels is able to produce a cloud, due to strong CIN, no convection is simulated for this grid column.
+If none of these parcels are able to produce a cloud due to strong CIN, no convection is simulated for this grid column.

-The potential cloud types for which the actual cloud model is run are defined by linearly spacing $n{\rm cld}$ (set to 10) cloud-base radii from $r_1$ to $\max(r{\rm max}, z{\rm PBL})$ where $r_1$ is the cloud-base radius of the first sub-cloud parcel to condense, and $r{\rm max}$ that of the largest cloud produced, at the cloud base level.
-The initial parcel properties (w, T, q) for each cloud type are determined by linearly interpolating in r from the cloud-base properties of the sub-cloud parcels.
-The cloud-base w determined in this way is then used to drive the Abdul-Razzak and Ghan (2000) activation scheme to determine the cloud droplet number concentration (CDNC) based on aerosol entrained from the cloud base level.
+The potential cloud types for which the actual cloud model is run are defined by linearly spacing $n{\rm cld}$ (set to 10) cloudbase radii from r_1 to $\max(r{\rm max}, z{\rm PBL})$, where r_1 is the cloudbase radius of the first subcloud parcel to condense and $r{\rm max}$ is that of the largest cloud produced at the cloud-base level.
+The initial parcel properties (w, T, q) for each cloud type are determined by linearly interpolating in r from the cloud-base properties of the subcloud parcels.
+The cloud base w determined in this way is then used to drive the Abdul-Razzak and Ghan (2000) activation scheme to determine the cloud droplet number concentration (CDNC) based on aerosol entrained from the cloud-base level.
 Each cloud type has its own vertical velocity and CDNC, which will have an impact on the microphysics and hence (along with the differing entrainment rates) on the development of the cloud and its effect on the resolved scale via heating, drying, precipitation and detrainment.